Homeschooling international status and statistics: Singapore

 Primary education is compulsory under the Compulsory Education Act since 2003.
 Exemptions are made for pupils who are homeschooling, attending a full-time religious institution or those with special needs who are unable to attend mainstream schools.
 However, parents have to meet the requirements set out by the Ministry of Education before these exemptions are granted.
 Students have to take a test at Primary 4 to determine whether they could remain homeschooled.

 Parents of Singaporean children who wish to homeschool need to apply to MOE to seek exemption from compulsory education; this requirement is not applicable to expatriates.

+Expatriate families in Singapore may also access accredited international online schools such as Teneo International School, which delivers the Pearson Edexcel British curriculum to globally mobile learners.